|<< Previous||Contents||Next >>|

 - Take advantage of depreciation tax benefits.

-- Package as a single project to make it more attractive to the
+- Package as a single project to make it more attractive to the private sector.

 - Implement user fees or high occupancy toll (HOT) lanes.